Fulbright-Schuman European Union Affairs Program

 Please note that candidates with dual U.S./Spanish citizenship, or candidates who are residing in Spain at the time of application or anytime thereafter, are not eligible for the Fulbright Program in Spain.

 What is life like for Fulbrighters in Spain?

 Although Spain may be known for its nice weather and beautiful beaches, there are many other reasons why Spain has long been held as one of the most desirable destinations for Fulbright grantees.
-Spain’s higher education and research institutions, technological advancement, cultural opportunities, and modern infrastructures add to the country’s appeal as one of the most popular tourist destinations.
-Besides, Spain’s relatively low cost of living makes it very affordable when compared to most other countries in the EU.
+Spain’s higher education and research institutions, technological advancement, cultural opportunities, and modern infrastructure add to the country’s appeal as one of the most popular tourist destinations.
+Additionally, Spain’s relatively low cost of living makes it very affordable when compared to most other countries in the EU.

 Spain has an excellent public transportation system.
 With its large-city public transport systems including metro networks, buses, and trains, it is very easy to get around cities in Spain or even across the country.

 If you plan to come to Spain with your family, you will love the child-friendly environment.
 Although the Commission cannot provide assistance with school placements, rest assured that there are many options for high-quality and bilingual education.
 In Spain there are public schools, private schools (religious and international), and semi-private (concertados).

 For more detailed information about Spain, please see the OECD's Spain profile.